An equivariant index theorem for hypoelliptic operators: Abstract

 \section{Abstract}

 Let $M$ be a foliated manifold and $G$ a discrete group acting on $M$ by diffeomorphisms mapping leaves to leaves.
 Then $G$ naturally acts by automorphisms on the algebra of Heisenberg pseudodifferential operators on the foliation.
 Our main result is an index theorem for hypoelliptic-type operators which belong to the crossed product of the Heisenberg pseudodifferential operators with the group $G$.
-As a corollary we get an explicit formula, in terms of characteristic classes of equivariant vector bundles over $M$, for the Chern-Connes character associated to the hypoelliptic signature operator constructed by Connes and Moscovici.
+As a corollary, we get a solution to Connes-Moscovici's transverse problem in arbitrary codimensions, by exhibiting an explicit formula in terms of characteristic classes of equivariant vector bundles over $M$, for the Chern-Connes character associated to their hypoelliptic signature operator.

 1cm

 \textsc{Keywords.} Cyclic cohomology, K-theory, Index theory, Pseudodifferential operators \\

 \textsc{MSC.} 19D55, 19K56, 58J42, 46L87